Kevin Rose: Podcasting

+In 2024, Kevin and Alex rebooted Diggnation on the YouTube channel @diggnation.

+Other startups

-On June 27, 2007, Rose launched a micro-blogging site called Pownce, which was acquired on December 1, 2008 and shut down on December 15, 2008 by blogging company Six Apart.
+Around 1998-1999, Kevin Rose started SimpleSearch.com in Las Vegas with his sister and brother-in-law, Kurt Arobogast.
+On June 27, 2007, Rose launched a micro-blogging site called Pownce, which was acquired on December 1, 2008, and shut down on December 15, 2008, by blogging company Six Apart.
 In April 2011, the technology blog TechCrunch reported on the founding of "Milk".
 The company is focused on creating mobile applications.
 The first application to be released was Oink, a tool for ranking real-world items.
 In March 2012, Milk, Inc. announced that it would be shutting down its only product, Oink.

 Google

-On March 16, 2012, Rose announced that he, along with the four others of the Milk team (Daniel Burka, Chris Hutchins and Joshua Lane), were hired by Google after shutting down Milk and laying off the remaining members.
+On March 16, 2012, Rose announced that he, along with the four others of the Milk team (Daniel Burka, Chris Hutchins and Joshua Lane), had been hired by Google after shutting down Milk and laying off the remaining members.
 Kevin Rose started his first day as a senior product manager for Google on March 19, 2012.
 On May 30, AllThingsD reported that Rose had moved off the Google+ team to become a venture partner at GV.
-In January 2015, Rose announced he would leave GV to focus on his new app development lab - North.
+In January 2015, Rose announced he would leave GV to focus on his new app development lab, North.